 Medical Editor: John P. Cunha, DO, FACOEP

-Nubain (nalbuphine hydrochloride) is used to treat moderate to severe pain.
+Nubain (nalbuphine hydrochloride) is a narcotic pain reliever used to treat moderate to severe pain.
 It is also used for treating pain just after surgery or childbirth.
-It is a narcotic pain reliever.
-Common side effects include warmth, tingling, or redness under your skin, nausea, vomiting, stomach cramps, dizziness, spinning sensation, dry mouth, unpleasant taste, sweating, itching or burning sensation, headache, or trouble with speech or vision.
+Common side effects of Nubain include flushing (warmth, tingling, or redness), nausea, vomiting, stomach cramps or pain, upset stomach, dizziness, spinning sensation, dry mouth, bitter or unpleasant taste in your mouth, sweating, itching or burning sensation, rash, headache, nervousness, restlessness, depression, slurred speech, or blurred vision.